Walid-Ahmed/deep_sort/README.md

 ## More details

-please check the original [repo](https://github.com/nwojke/deep_sort) for more details
+Please check the original [repo](https://github.com/nwojke/deep_sort) for more details